Ejostol/Falling-Stands-/paper.md

 The *sugi* afforestation project shows the dangers of treating rural forest areas as an economic resource independent of international networks with little consideration for the industry's effect on local populations and environments.
 The policies of the Forestry and Forest Basic Act of 1964 enabled the creation of landscapes that now generate an  annual public health crisis.
 The fallout of these policies reveals how interconnected urban and rural areas are: trees growing hundreds of miles from urban centers dramatically affect the lives of millions of city inhabitants.
 These issues are likely to continue until new species are introduced to *sugi* monocultures and forests are restored to a new kind of ecological balance, expanding the importance of maintaining a green archipelago that includes localized biodiversity.
 The story of *sugi* or *Cryptomeria japonica* suggests that falling stands can give rise to many models of regeneration and adaptation.

 <param ve-image
-       label="A photogrammetry composite image of 109 images of a Cryptomeria tree and seedling.
-This living Cryptomeria shows the complex associations the cedars growing on Yakushima have evolved.
+       label="A photogrammetry composite image of 109 images of a Japanese cedar and seedling.
+This living specimen shows the complex associations the cedars growing on Yakushima have evolved.
 An oak seedling grows on the side of the tree, while moss colonizes the trunk and smaller Stewartia grow in close proximity to the base of the tree.
 Image by Kira Clingen, 2019." license="Image created by author Kira Clingen, 2019.
 No permissions needed." url="https://github.com/Ejostol/Falling-Stands-/blob/main/LivingTree_03.jpg?raw=true">